lucatacconi/crunz-ui/.github/README.md

 Cruz-ui can be installed in two ways: it can work using the Crunz embedded in the packages or using the tasks and configurations of Crunz previously installed on the user's system.

-If you have never used Crunz before or want to use the Crunz integrated in the packages, refer to the section [Never used Crunz before](#Never-used-Crunz-before).
+If you have never used Crunz before or want to use the Crunz integrated into the packages, refer to the section [Never used Crunz before](#Never-used-Crunz-before).
 If you want to use Cruz-ui on a version of Crunz previously installed on the user's systems, refer to the section [Usage on a previous installation of Crunz](#Usage-on-a-previous-installation-of-Crunz).

+There is no need to set a long time in PHP max_execution_time property: Crunz performs tasks as if they were run from the console.
+When running PHP from the command line the default setting is 0 therefore without time limits

+> :information_source: ***In the case of servers with less computing power, checking the syntax of the tasks considerably slows down the display of tables and statistics.
+You can set the parameter CHECK_PHP_TASKS_SYNTAX to false o inhibit syntax checking.
+Configuring the parameter CHECK_PHP_TASKS_SYNTAX to false in case of syntax errors in the tasks could cause anomalous behavior in the Crunz-ui interfaces***

 Crunz-ui can also be used with Xampp.
 However, it is necessary to create a symbolic link of the Xampp's PHP in your system executables folder:
 ```
 sudo ln -s /opt/lampp/bin/php /usr/bin/
 ```

-> :warning: ***Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with the following error: Unable to load dynamic library 'curl.so'***
+> :information_source: ***Using Crunz-ui on Xampp with PHP already present on the server in a separate installation from XAMPP, functions "Execute and wait log" present in the Tasks table section menu will fail with the following error: Unable to load dynamic library 'curl.so'***

-> :warning: ***In the case of servers with less computing power, checking the syntax of the tasks considerably slows down the display of tables and statistics.
-You can set the parameter CHECK_PHP_TASKS_SYNTAX to false o inhibit syntax checking.
-Configuring the parameter CHECK_PHP_TASKS_SYNTAX to false in case of syntax errors in the tasks could cause anomalous behavior in the Crunz-ui interfaces***

 ### Never used Crunz before